hashicorp/terraform-provider-azurerm/website/docs/r/bastion_host.html.markdown

 Manages a Bastion Host Instance.

+~> **Note:** Bastion Host Instances are a preview feature in Azure, and therefore are only supported in a select number of regions.
+[Read more](https://docs.microsoft.com/en-us/azure/bastion/bastion-faq).

 ## Example Usage

 This example deploys an Azure Bastion Host Instance to a target virtual network.